Skip to content

 These core competencies were never meant to be static documents.
 “They weren’t intended to sit on a shelf and gather dust,” Cassie notes.
 “They are for use by the people who created them.”
 Home visitors are encouraged to annotate them, add notes, and continuously reflect on how these competencies apply to their daily work.
 The process of refining and updating them is intended to be ongoing by design, informed by feedback from the field.
 Understanding how the competencies are being used will shape future revisions, with the ultimate goal being to ensure that they remain relevant and actionable, supporting home visitors in their mission to strengthen families and communities.

-Home Visiting as a Tool for Equity
+Home Visiting as a Tool for Inclusion

 At its heart, home visiting exists to create trusting relationships between home visitors and parents.
 One of the clearest ways to achieve this mission is by hiring and supporting trusted professionals from within the communities being served.
-“What is synonymous with quality in home visiting is DEIB (Diversity, Equity, Inclusion, and Belonging),” Cassie states.
+“What is synonymous with quality in home visiting is DIB (Diversity, Inclusion, and Belonging),” Cassie states.
 “You can’t really pull those things apart.”
 The translation of the competencies is a direct reflection of this understanding—ensuring that home visitors from diverse backgrounds have the tools they need in the languages they are most comfortable with.

 Bringing Core Competencies to Life